drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/consistency-dps-content/declarative-programmable-storage/programmable-storage.md

         * How is it tunable
         * Quorum?

+## Ceph

+### Ceph **O**bject **S**torage **D**aemon
+The Ceph OSD relies upon the stability and performance of the underlying filesystem[^osd-fs-fn] when using [the filestore backend][ceph-backend-filestore].
+The file system currently recommended for production systems is XFS, although btrfs is supported.
+On the other hand, the [new BlueStore backend][ceph-backend-bluestore] allows Ceph to directly manage storage devices, bypassing the extra layer of abstraction that comes with the use of kernel file systems (e.g. XFS, btrfs).

 ### Ceph Object Gateway and Eventual Consistency for Disaster Recovery
-Ceph is able to [support multiple data centers][data-center-faq], but with safeguards to ensure data safety.
+Ceph is able to [support multiple data centers][data-center-faq], but only provides strong consistency.
 When a client writes data to Ceph the primary OSD will not acknowledge the write to the client until the secondary OSDs have written the replicas synchronously.
-See How Ceph Scales for details.
+Ceph [achieves scalability][ceph-cuttlefish-arch] through "intelligent data replication."

 The Ceph community is working to ensure that OSD/monitor heartbeats and peering processes operate effectively with the additional latency that may occur when